 When one or two options are the only choice you’re given, that’s what you’ll choose from.
 You might not even think that you have a choice!
 Maybe you have been told that there isn’t a choice and you should be grateful for what you’re being offered!

 What happens when you have the whole range of brands available?
 Would your choice be different?
 Probably!

-It’s the same with choosing care & support options for planning, arranging and implementing Health, Social Care & Welfare support.
+It’s the same with choosing care and support options for planning, arranging and implementing Health, Social Care and Welfare support.
 Many people are only told about one or two options at the point of assessment.
-Some people aren’t told that they have a choice at all- they are simply told what they can have.
+Some people aren’t told that they have a choice at all – they are simply told what they can have.

 This simply isn’t right.
 The Care Act 2014 outlines the range of options available to a person who has been assessed as eligible for support.

-So often, people aren’t made aware of their rights when accessing Care & support.
+So often, people aren’t made aware of their rights when accessing Care and Support.

 So how do we help people to make informed choices?

 Imagineer offers a range of training & mentoring services to support the knowledge and practice development of practitioners; and also to help people to know and understand their rights.